 - Hit Save and open Lightroom.
-Select all photos and hit Metadata > Read metadata in the top menu.
+Select all photos and hit ‘Metadata > Read metadata' in the top menu.
 This will read the data that LRTimelapse just added to the sequence.
 You will notice some photos getting a star rating added to them.

 - On the top right of the Library, select the sorting button next to the padlock and select '01 LRT5 Keyframes'.
-This will show you the photos that you gave the blue keyframes to, reflected as 4 star ratings.
+This will show you the photos that you gave the blue keyframes to, reflected as 4-star ratings.

-- Return to the selection of photos, select the photo you just edited as well as the remaining ones and hit the script icon again followed by '01 LRTimelapse sync keyframes'.
+- Return to the selection of photos, select the photo you just edited as well as the remaining ones, and hit the script icon again followed by '01 LRTimelapse sync keyframes'.

-- Repeat this process until all photos are edited.
-Select all the edited photos and hit Metadata > Save metadata.
+- Repeat this process until all the keyframes (4 star rating) photos are edited.
+Select all the edited photos and hit ‘Metadata > Save metadata‘.
 Return to LRTimelapse.

-- Once happy with the Visual Preview hit Visual Deflicker.
+- Once happy with the Visual Preview hit the Visual Deflicker button.
 This will add a darker orange curve to the viewer window which is a visual representation of the deflickering it will apply, based on the rectangle in your image.
 Let this run and generate the complete preview, then review it by hitting the play button.
 You can refine part of or the entire sequence using the custom settings and run it again.
 You'll be surprised at how amazing this step is and how much it can fix.

 - Let this export run when you're not using your computer as it takes up a lot of resources and will slow your system down.
 I usually let it render overnight.

-And that’s it!
-I know this may seem like a lot but it really isn’t that bad.
-LRTimelapse has come such a long way (I’ve been using it professionally since 2012), by now all you have to do is shoot a clean sequence and follow the steps in the software.
-It’s almost completely plug and play now.
-Back in the early days we had to manually add each and every keyframe and do much, much more work.
-I’ve actually used the latest versions of LRTimelapse to reprocess older sequences that I thought were unsalvageable.
-Thanks to Gunther’s great coding work though the software has become much more powerful and is able to rescue footage from the depths of your ‘failed’ folders.
+I've actually used the latest versions of LRTimelapse to reprocess older sequences that I thought were unsalvageable.
+Thanks to Gunther's great coding work though the software has become much more powerful and is able to rescue footage from the depths of your ‘failed' folders.

-Make sure to try or buy your copy of LRTimelapse 5 via this link.
+Make sure to try or buy your copy of LRTimelapse 6 via this link.
 If you end up buying it through there I make a small percentage of the sale at no extra cost to you.
 It's part of how I make a living and your support is much appreciated.

-If you'd like to support me in other ways you can subscribe to my Youtube channel, follow me on Instagram and Twitter or join the Patreon family where you get early access to videos and tutorials, exclusive wallpapers and more.
+If you'd like to support me in other ways you can subscribe to my Youtube channel, follow me on Instagram and Twitter, or join the Patreon family where you get early access to videos and tutorials, exclusive wallpapers, and more.